DoSomething/bertly/README.md

 ## Deployments

-Bertly runs in [AWS Lambda](https://aws.amazon.com/lambda/) under separate development and production organizations.
+We deploy Bertly using [Serverless Framework](https://serverless.com) in [AWS](https://aws.amazon.com/), under separate development and production organizations.

 Before you start, make sure you've followed the "contributing" directions above & manually tested your code.
 Then, install [Docker](https://www.docker.com/docker-mac) and the [AWS CLI](https://aws.amazon.com/cli/), and configure it with our "dev" and "production" IAM roles (found in Lastpass):